 The Fastest Way to Overcome Stage Fright Is to Lower the Risk of Failure.

-So if we lower that risk, lower the unknown factors, and lower the threat, the fear diminishes.
+When we lower the unknown factors, we lower the threat and the fear diminishes.
 In fact, sometimes it even goes away entirely.

-Anytime we do something somewhat dangerous, we feel the heart-pounding and queasy stomach.
+Anytime you do something somewhat dangerous, your body will react.
+Your heart rate will increase.
+You may get sweaty palms or a queasy stomach.
 Things, like riding a bike, driving a car, flying in an airplane, or firing a handgun, are all somewhat dangerous for people without any experience doing these things.

 If you’ve ever seen a four or five-year-old kid riding a bike, you can typically see the tension in the kid’s face.
 It’s the same with a teenager with a driver’s permit.
 That very first time that your plane took off and you felt that tickle in your stomach, you likely grabbed the armrests a little tighter.
 And police officers practice day after day to get proficient at firing their handguns because they want to be extremely confident.